MauFrontier/gumroad-email-marketing-prototype/README.md

 ### 🤫 Internal tools

 Make sure to also check out the Internal Tools section at the bottom of the page, which includes a ton of sample prompts and allows you to customize the products in the account (since this small demo isn't connected to a database).

+### ℹ️ Notes

+* The AI does take the product list into consideration, so make changes to it and see how it affects the results!
+* The recipient count is totally fake, I just wanted some type of visual feedback there.
+It does react to increased or decreased filtering, but it doesn't follow real logic.
+* I didn't implement filtering options centered around affiliates or followers to reduce the scope.
+I am applying for a job that might not be there soon, after all! 😅

 ## 🔨 Installation